TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 #### A note if your ESLint config is not loading

 The current version of the extension (2.4.4) will only pick up the workspace folder's ESLint config file, and not a config file for a subdirectory of that workspace.
 Switching to the pre-release version solves this.
+You will also need to enable `Eslint: Use Flat Config` in VSCode's settings.

 </div>